FerretDB/FerretDB/website/docs/security/securing-connections-with-tls.md

 ```

 In the following example, a client connects to MongoDB URI using TLS certificates as `user2`.
-It uses docker volume to mount `./clients-certs` of docker host to `/clients` docker container.
+It uses Docker volume to mount `./clients-certs` of Docker host to `/clients` Docker container.

 ```sh
 docker run --rm -it \